rishikesanr/Sports-Prediction-Analytics/README.md

 This exploration holds the potential to yield valuable insights that could impact betting outcomes.

-Model 1 - A simple sentiment approach using Bag of Words concept
+Model 1 - A simple sentiment approach using Bag of Words from Fans

-Model 2 - Sentiment association with Word2Vec

-Model 3 - Semtiment Analysis with LLM Models
+Model 2 - A simple sentiment model approach using Bag of Words from Critics

+Model 3 - A simple ensmeble sentiment model approach using Bag of Words from both Fans& Critics

+Model 4 - Fine tuning open LLMs (llama2 etc) for sentiment analysis

 A microservices approch to be followed for the prodcut implementation.